-Door Series #125 has external banded edges in a matching veneer, this door cannot have a machined profile edge.
-The #125 door cannot be ordered with no edge.
+Door Style 125 has 1.5mm thick (about 1/16") external banded edges in a matching veneer, this door cannot have a machined profile edge.
+The 125 door cannot be ordered with the "no edge" option.

 What is the difference between the #125 door style and the #131 door style?